ianshin0324-max/Project/README.md

 <pre><code>
 python3 train.py --model-dir=models/Your_Model data/dataset</code></pre>

-and IF you want to change the training amount change the epoch= with a smaller number for shorter training and a bigger number for longer training
+And IF you want to change the training amount change the epoch= with a smaller number for shorter training and a bigger number for longer training
 <pre><code>
 python3 train.py --epochs=10 --model-dir=models/Your_Model data/dataset</code></pre>

-now run the ONNX export script:
+Now run the ONNX export script:
 <pre><code>
 python3 onnx_export.py --model-dir=models/Your_Model</code></pre>

-exit the docker container with
+Exit the docker container with
 <pre><code>
 Ctrl + d</code></pre>